 In addition, time won’t last forever and what we consider eternity might not exist:

 To my mind, it is one of the profound contradictions of human existence that we long for immortality, indeed fervently believe that something must be unchanging and permanent when all of the evidence in nature argues against us.

 Alan Lightman is preoccupied with uncertainty and its mirror, permanence.
 Making sense of what we know, what we don’t know and what that means about humanity.
-How it implies our connection and care to needless things.
+How it implies our connection to needless things.